 -

 Brittani began working with Butterfly Bridge as volunteer in 2015 and quickly became very passionate about the mission of the center.
-She served as a board member for one year and is now enjoying her new role as the Events and Development Coordinator.
-She attended Troy and graduated from Huntingdon College with a Bachelors degree in Business Management.
+She served as a board member for one year and is now in the role of Mission Advancement Manager.
+Brittani works to strengthen and expand the center’s impact by connecting the community to its mission through fundraising, outreach events, and technology.
+She attended Troy University and graduated from Huntingdon College with a Bachelors degree in Business Management.
 Brittani and her husband Ryan, a native of Chilton County, have two children.
-They enjoy spending time with family and staying active in the community.
+They enjoy spending time with family, sports and staying active in the community.

 -